 Home health aides also provide emotional support to their clients by getting to know them personally and providing much-needed companionship during difficult times.
 In short, the role of a home health aide is to help patients continue living independently in their own homes for as long as possible by providing them with all these vital care services.

 Home health aides (HHAs) offer invaluable services to individuals who require assistance with daily living activities at home.
-However, they must complete the necessary training and receive proper certification to provide a quality standard of care.
-According to the National Association for Home Care & Hospice, students must complete 75 hours of training and document 17 skills demonstrating competency before taking their written exam and receiving their certification.
+However, they must complete the necessary training and receive proper home health aide certification to provide a quality standard of care.
+According to the U.S. Department of Health and Human Services (HHS), HHAs are required to have 75 hours of training and pass an examination.
+The training is typically delivered through a combination of classroom and hands-on clinical training

 Those who work at in-home care agencies must also pass a competency evaluation or receive state certification to ensure they have the qualifications necessary to provide this crucial assistance.
 Ensuring HHAs are up-to-date on their training and certified ensures clients who need in-home assistance can trust that their aides understand how best to help them live safely and independently.